hritikbharucha/Custom_Porechop_ABI/README.md

 ### Compiler and C++17
-Because of ssome specific features integrated in SeqAn 2.4 and modifications required to keep mac OS support, your compiler must be able to work with C++17.
+Because of some specific features integrated in SeqAn 2.4 and modifications required to keep mac OS support, your compiler must be able to work with C++17.

-* If you're using [GCC](https://gcc.gnu.org/), version 8 or later is required (check with `g++ --version`).
+* If you are using [GCC](https://gcc.gnu.org/), version 8 or later is required (check with `g++ --version`).
 * Recent versions of [Clang](http://clang.llvm.org/)(>=5.0.0) and [ICC](https://software.intel.com/en-us/c-compilers) should also work

 If for some reason you are interested in a C++14 compatible release, please open an issue here.
 Such install *should be* possible with additionnal work.